maxmcd/gRPSQLite/README.md

 For example, if you use a database like FoundationDB that supports both atomic transactions, as well as point-in-time reads, you get the benefits of wildly more efficient SQLite atomic commits (writes the whole transaction at once, rather than unwinding writes to a journal), and support for read-only SQLite instances.

 This supports a single read-write instance per database, and if your backing store supports it, unlimited read-only replicas.

+## Atomic batch commits

+If your server supports atomic batch commits (basically any DB that can do a transaction), this results in _wildly_ faster SQLite transactions.

+By default, SQLite (in wal/wal2 mode) will write uncommitted transactions to the WAL file, and rely on a commit frame to determine whether the transaction actually committed.

+When the server supports atomic batch commits, the SQLite VFS will instead memory-buffer writes, then on commit send a single batch-write to the server.
+As you can guess now, this is _a lot faster_.

+If your server supports this, you should always use the `memory` VFS for clients.
+If you don't, then you should set `pragma locking_mode=exclusive` and `pragma journal_mode=wal` (or `wal2`).

+The `memory` journal mode is ideal for 3 reasons:

+1. We don't need a WAL anymore, because we atomically commit the whole transaction (your backing store likely has its own WAL)
+2. Because there are no WAL writes, there is no WAL checkpointing, meaning we never have to double-write committed transactions
+3. Your gRPC server implementation can expect only a single database file (the VFS only requests the lease against the main database file.
+If the file used doesn't match the file from the lease, it's not the main DB file.)

 ## Read-only Replicas